centreon/centreon-archived/doc/en/configuration_guide/advanced_configuration/traps.rst

         traphandle default su -l centreon -c "/usr/share/centreon/bin/centreontrapdforward"

-You can optimise the performances of snmptrapd by using the following options:
+You can optimize the performances of snmptrapd by using the following options:

 * **-On** don’t try to convert the OIDs
 * **-t** don’t log the traps to the syslog server